gentrainor/PolygonPushers/README.md

 Mena Doce - Created obstacles on both paths of the scene, including hill obstacle and obstacles where player has to go through loops to reach end

-David Gabriel - Created the score counter and the two obstacles at the start of each of the paths.
+David Gabriel - Created ScoreCounter.cs and ScoreText object to implement the score counter and the two obstacles at the start of each of the paths.
+Created animation Push Obstacle.anim and Move Cylinder.anim animations, and Push Obstacle.controller and Cylinder.controller to create the pushing obstacles on the the left side of level 1 and the 3 obstacle of level 2.
+Implemented CursorScript.cs to hide the cursor during gameplay.
+Created gear and ball obstacles on the left side of level 2 and implemented RotateZ.cs to move the gear obstacles.